K-avi/MusicTool/roadmap.md

     not done yet

 rand will break mtool if u pass -extnum > ext_total; gotta fix it

-guarantee scl generation when -scllen is passed ( build from a random triad n add notes?)

 make triad rand behave like prog rand